Property Damage Claims

 Investigation

-After receiving your property damage claim, our legal department and insurance adjuster will investigate whether the Town is responsible for your loss.
+After receiving your damage claim, our legal department will investigate and determine liability.
 Property damage claims typically take 90 days to resolve.
 In cases of extreme weather events where the Town may receive a higher volume of claims, it may take longer than 90 days.

 The investigation involves gathering and reviewing information such as: